panda-epic/ReadWriteBenchmarkByFio/README.md

 # ReadWriteBenchmarkByFio

 ## 📘 ReadWriteBenchmark.sh
-A simple yet effective Bash script to benchmark disk read/write performance using [FIO](https://github.com/axboe/fio), with automatic execution, animated progress feedback, and bandwidth conversion to MB/s.
+A simple yet effective Bash script to benchmark disk read/write performance using [FIO](https://github.com/axboe/fio), with automated, one command execution and bandwidth conversion to MB/s.

 ### 🚀 Features
 - Automatically runs a 60-second FIO test if no input file is provided
 - Parses and converts read/write bandwidth from KiB/s and kB/s to MB/s
 - Cleans up temporary files after execution
 - Minimal dependencies and easy to run
 ---

 ### 🛠 Prerequisites
 - Linux or Unix-like environment